Thomas Bladen Capel: Renewed hostilities

 In the May 1802 shortly after the Peace of Amiens, Capel was appointed to the 38 gun, fifth rate frigate which took him from Spithead to the Mediterranean where he joined as her captain.
 When war with France was renewed in April 1803 Capel, still in HMS Phoebe was re-attached to Nelson and began the task of observing French naval movements.
 In April 1805 Phoebe spotted Vice-Admiral Villeneuve's squadron leaving Toulon and while Nelson pursued them to the West Indies and back, Capel was ordered to use a squadron of 5 frigates and 2 bomb vessels to block French passage to Sicily, Sardinia and Egypt.

-The Franco-Spanish fleet entered Cadiz on 20 August Phoebe joined the blockading fleet.
+The Franco-Spanish fleet entered Cádiz on 20 August Phoebe joined the blockading fleet.
 In October 1805, Capel's squadron was based at Gibraltar acting as the eyes of the British fleet and when the Combined Fleet put to sea, Phoebe was one of the chain of ships who relayed signals to Nelson's fleet, 48 miles away.